jrief/django-formset/docs/source/single-form.rst

 First we have to "formsetify" our form.
 This is required in order to change the signature of the form class as described in the previous section.
-If the form instance already inherits from :class:`formset.utils.FormMixin`, then this step can be skipped.
+If the form instance already inherits from :class:`formset.utils.FormMixin`, then this operation can be skipped.

 We then iterate over all form fields.
-Here we must distinguish between hidden and visible fields.
+Here we must distinguish between hidden and visible input fields.
 While the latter shall be wrapped inside a ``<django-field-group>`` each, the former shall not.
 We can then further specialize our rendering logic, depending on which field we want to render.

 Rendering a form field-by-field shall only be used as last resort, because it inhibits the reuse of the rendering templates.
 If fields have to be styled explicitly, for instance to place the input